 For instance, studies show CBD injections can help reduce the pain response to surgical incisions, as well as offer significant relief from pain and muscle spasms in multiple sclerosis (MS) patients.
 (3, 4)

 2. Reduces Anxiety

-in our fast-paced society, and can become a huge life hindrance if left untreated.
+Anxiety is extremely common in our fast-paced society, and can become a huge life hindrance if left untreated.
 CBD shows promise as an effective remedy for anxiety as well as the symptoms that go with it.